Copyright 1994 - 2022 Bill's Bible Basics

 * Even wearing Christian symbols in public may result in attracting the wrath of the Saudi religious police.

 Communist China and Muslim countries are not the only places where restrictions have been placed on Christian evangelistic endeavors.
-As I explain in the series "Holy Qur'an and Islam: A Doctrine of Devils?", the Jewish state of Israel likewise prohibits public Christian evangelism, based on the so-called Anti-Missionary Law -- or Bill 5738-1977 as it is technically known -- which the Israeli Knesset passed almost thirty-three years ago on December 25, 1977, as if to make a point.
+As I explain in the series "Holy Qur'an and Islam: A Doctrine of Devils?", the Jewish state of Israel likewise prohibits public Christian evangelism, based on the so-called Anti-Missionary Law -- or Bill 5738-1977 as it is technically known -- which the Israeli Knesset passed over forty-four years ago on December 25, 1977, as if to make a point.
 Based on this law, if the Israeli government chooses to enforce it, a Christian can be faced with up to a five-year prison term if he or she endeavors to convert a Jewish person to the Christian faith; particularly if there is any evidence that any form of persuasion was used.
 Even distributing Christian tracts will attract the ire of orthodox Jewish authorities.

 The irony of this situation is that year after year, the Jews convince thousands upon thousands of gullible U.S. Christians to purchase tour packages to the so-called "Holy Land", so that they can see where Christ and His Disciples walked, and vicariously feel as if they are truly experiencing a part of Biblical history.
 The ugly truth of the matter is that Israel is in fact a closed frontier insofar as Christian evangelism is concerned.
 They may continue to deceive some Christians by referring to themselves as the "Holy Land", but Israel -- and the vast majority of Jews who live there -- are antichrist.
 What really irks me about this is the fact that some American Christian leaders support and encourage these tours.
 They are helping the Israelis to milk U.S. Christians.